martinpihrt/OSPy-plugins/plugins/email_notifications_ssl/README.md

 * Check Send E-mail if a program has finished:
   If checked send E-mail if a program has finished into your E-mail address.

+* Send data from virtual water meter:
+  Adds completed-run and total master consumption when Water Consumption Counter is installed, running and has data for the station.

 * Check Send E-mail if the rain delay has setuped:
   If checked send E-mail if the rain delay has setuped.